 Chuck-o-der is a vocoder built in ChucK that takes in input from the microphone and a MIDI synth, and modifies the magnitude spectrum of the MIDI synth according to the magnitude spectrum of the microphone input.
 This essentially is cross-synthesis with microphone input as the modulator and MIDI synth input as the carrier.
 Change the texture and pitch of your voice with the MIDI synth, and produce cool vocal sounds.

 A fundamental MIR task that involves harmonic analysis of Western Music is chord recognition.
-Chord recognition is the first step in more advanced tasks such as genre and mood identification of songs.
 The first step is to compute the Pitch Class Profile which gives us an idea about the constituent notes of a chord.
 To map individual musical notes into the frequency domain, the Constant Q Transform comes is used.
 In monophonic music, a simple Binary Template Matching is fairly successful in recognising chords.
-However, in complex polyphonic music advanced methods such as Hidden Markov Models need to be used.
+However, in complex polyphonic music advanced methods such as Hidden Markov Models need are used.

 Speaker Recognition is the process of identifying a unique speaker by analyzing their speech.
 The main objective was to implement well-known speaker recognition algorithms in Python, which is becoming the language of choice for scientific computing.
 Two features - MFCCs and LPCs are extracted from each speaker and Vector Quantization (or K-means clustering) with LBG (Linde, Buzo, Gray) algorithm is used to train the data set and form speaker-specific codebooks.